Prime Day is This Week. Here’s Why You Should Stop Using Amazon

 Reality and Next Steps

 Look, I’m a realist, okay?
 I know that sometimes there are things that you absolutely cannot get anywhere else except Amazon (or if you can, it costs significantly more).
 First off, I’d ask you to weigh your definition of “significantly.”
 Paying $5 more on a $100 product – especially a luxury you can live without – is not “significant.”
 Furthermore, depending on your financial situation, paying $5 more on a $20 product may also not be much for you.
 In these cases, I urge you to take the ethical path and not give into Amazon.
 It’s worth paying a little extra for a good cause.
-Having said that, paying $50 more for a $10 product, that’s understandably different.
-If you must use Amazon, here’s my suggestions: First off, if you already have an account, you’re probably fine to leave it active.
+Having said that, if you must use Amazon, here’s my suggestions: first off, if you already have an account, you’re probably fine to leave it active.
 Your history will stay there, but frankly if you create a new account, it’s likely to get flagged and suspended or if you do it wrong Amazon will still trace it back to you anyways.
-Feel free to keep your current account, but go ahead and make sure you use good practices like 2FA, strong passwords, and masked e-mail addresses.
+Feel free to keep your current account, but go ahead and make sure you use good practices like strong passwords, two-factor authentication, and alias e-mail addresses.

 Last but not least, I encourage you not only to avoid Amazon itself, but avoid their subsidiaries as using them will still contribute to Amazon’s unethical empire.
 Unfortunately this includes popular brands like Twitch, Audible, IMDB, GoodReads, Zappos, and over 100 others.
 I know it’s a lot and it can be hard, but as I outlined before we can’t keep hoping someone else will reign them in.
 It’s going to take a collective, serious effort to hit them where it hurts (the wallet) and force them to start being a more ethical company.

 Prime Day is this week.
 Please, avoid it.
 Be the change you want to see in the world.
-A drop of water alone isn't much, but together it can make an ocean.
+A drop of water alone isn't much, but enough of them together can make an ocean.